 It is not widely known that, during the last ice age, much of the seabed surrounding the British Isles was in fact land that was covered by major ice sheets.
 This has left behind a complex pattern of ancient glacial and river landscapes that were submerged as the sea level rose at the end of the ice age.
 Our expertise is in understanding how this cold, glacial climate affected the nature of the sediments beneath the seabed.

 This knowledge is critical because the complex suite of sediments left behind as the ice sheets melted provides the foundations into which the large, offshore wind turbines are being emplaced.
 Our scientists are helping the renewables industry build the UK’s future green energy supply.

-If you want to discover more then please contact Carol Cotterill.
+If you want to discover more then please contact Gareth Carter.

 Our marine engineering geologists provide the scientific and technical expertise needed to understand the factors that control the location and triggering of marine geohazards such as submarine landslides, shallow gas, mobile sand waves and gravel bars or scouring by currents.

 Using high-resolution, multibeam and shallow seismic data, our experts are able to create detailed maps of the distribution of these hazards.
 Our shallow-seabed mapping capabilities (multibeam, shallow sub-seabed geophysics and towed benthic imager) are able to provide the repeat surveys needed to investigate and monitor any changes in the distribution of marine geohazards in critical areas of the UK continental shelf.